rugbyprof/5143-OperatingSystems/Assignments/04-Scheduling/README.md

 ### Additional Requirements

 - Your implementation must be distributed across more than one source code file, in some sensible manner which reflects the logical purpose of the various components of your design, to encourage problem decomposition and modular design.
 This is mostly done for you if you use the starter code, however you must use OOP concepts with any additional code you add.
-- Include a README file in your submission which contains:
+- Include a README.md file in your submission which contains:
     - Team Information
         - The team members names.
         - Which additional code is attributed to each team member.